Caltech-NRAO Stripe 82 Survey (CNSS). III: The First Radio-discovered Tidal Disruption Event, CNSS J0019+00: Modeling of the Synchrotron Spectra

 We fit the spectra of CNSS J0019+00 for a single spectral break, and assume that the peak frequency corresponds to the synchrotron self-absorption frequency $\nu_\text{sa}$.
 From Equation 1 of \citealt{Granot+Sari2002},

 where $\nu_b$ is the frequency of the spectral break, and $F_{\nu_b,\rm{ext}}$ is the extrapolated flux density at the location of $\nu_b$ where the power laws on either side of the spectral break, $\beta_1$ and $\beta_2$, meet.
-The parameter $s$ describes the sharpness of the spectral break. $\beta_1$ is not well constrained from our radio follow up observations due to the lack of data points at frequencies below 1 GHz.
-We therefore assume $\beta_1 = 2$, which is consistent with the follow-up spectrum obtained on 2015 May 10.
-The spectral index values for the optically thin regime range between $-1$ to $-1.5$ between the five radio follow up epochs, and are all consistent with $\beta_2 = -1.15$, within uncertainties.
+The parameter $s$ describes the sharpness of the spectral break. $\beta_1$ is not well constrained from our radio follow-up observations due to the lack of data points at frequencies below 1 GHz.
+However, the optically thick portions of the spectra are shallower than the expected $F_\nu \propto \nu^{5/2}$ for a synchrotron self-absorbed spectrum, assuming $\nu_m < \nu_\text{sa}$, where $\nu_m$ is the frequency of the lowest energy electrons in the electron power-law distribution~\citep[see discussion of spectral breaks in][]{Granot+Sari2002}.
+In addition, the spectrum obtained on 2015 May 10 is consistent with $\beta_1 = 2$.
+This value for $\beta_1$ and the broadness of the peaks in the follow-up SEDs indicates CNSS J0019+00 was in the regime of $\nu_\text{sa} < \nu_\text{m}$, with the two break frequencies in close proximity, throughout these observations, similar to what was observed in the radio SED of \textit{Swift} J1644+57 at comparable timescales~\citep{Eftekhari+2018}.
+We therefore proceed with $\beta_1 = 2$.
+The spectral index values for the optically thin regime range between $-1$ and $-1.5$ between the five radio follow-up epochs, and are all consistent with $\beta_2 = -1.15$, within uncertainties.
 We use this value of $\beta_2$ in the analysis that follows.
-We determine the remaining best-fit parameters from the model described by Equation~\ref{eq:granot+sari} for each of the follow-up spectra using the Python Markov Chain Monte Carlo (MCMC) module {\tt emcee} \citep{Foreman-Mackey+2013}.
+We determine the remaining best-fit parameters from the model described by Equation~\ref{eq:granot+sari} for each of the follow-up spectra using the Python Markov Chain Monte Carlo module {\tt emcee} \citep{Foreman-Mackey+2013}.
 Figure~\ref{fig:vlafollowup} shows the fit to each follow-up spectrum.
 The best-fit values for $s$, and the peak frequency and flux from the model fit, are listed in Table~\ref{tab:bestfitparams}.
-Both the peak flux and the peak frequency are declining with time -- on 2015 May 10 the spectrum peaks at 8.3\,mJy at 4.3\,GHz; by 2016 July 08 the flux has declined to 5\,mJy at 1.9\,GHz.
+Both the peak flux and the peak frequency are declining with time -- on 2015 May 10 the spectrum peaks at 8.3\,mJy at 4.3\,GHz; by 2016 July 8 the flux has declined to 5\,mJy at 1.9\,GHz.
 The optically thin spectral slope of $\nu^{-1.15}$ implies $p=3.3$.

 Knowledge of the synchrotron self-absorption frequency and peak flux at multiple epochs is sufficient for placing a strong constraint on the source size, or radius $R$, as a function of time, and therefore providing an estimate for the average velocity of the outflow.
 This estimate on the outflow velocity allows the source size to be extrapolated back in time and therefore providing an approximate date for the launch of the outflow $t_0$.
 As is frequently done for synchrotron-emitting systems for which the synchrotron self-Compton peak frequency and flux is not known, the assumption of equipartition~\citep{Pacholczyk1970, Scott+Readhead1977} between the energy in electrons and the energy in the magnetic field allows for the calculation of the equipartition size (or $R_\text{eq}$ for an assumed source geometry) and the minimum total equipartition energy, $E_\text{eq}$, as well as the magnetic field strength and local density~\citep[see, e.g.,][]{Chevalier1998}.
 The equations used to compute these micro and macrophysical parameters for CNSS\,J0019+00 are detailed in Appendix~\ref{ap1}.
 The values determined from the best-fit model to the radio SEDs are given in Table~\ref{tab:bestfitparams}.